Cashew chicken is a favorite at our house.

 He stir-fries the veggies, then adds the chicken and sauce in.

-These are our favorite cashews.
+These are our favorite cashews. (you can use almonds or peanuts or none at all!)

 I blend the sauce in a measuring cup.
 It’s just chicken stock, cornstarch, and Hoisin sauce.
 Super simple but very flavorful!
 I often use lots of minced garlic.